Absentee Voting by Mail

-Absentee voting by mail is an easy and convenient way to vote in an election.
-Any eligible voter may request and vote an absentee ballot without specifying a reason for their absence from the polling place on Election Day.
+Absentee voting by mail is an easy and convenient way to vote in any election.
+All eligible voters may request and vote an absentee ballot by the mail without specifying a reason for their absence from the polling place on Election Day.
 If you will be away from Habersham County on Election Day, are unable to go to the polls, or simply want to cast your ballot early, you may vote an absentee ballot by mail.

 Absentee voting begins 45 days before a county, state, or federal election and 21 days before a municipal election.
 The voting schedule will vary for special elections.